2 Minute Read

 Holes: 18; Par: 71; Slope: 127; Length: 6442 yards U.S.G.A.
 Rating: 70.5

-The public Tiara Rado Golf Course is bordered on one side by the Colorado National Monument contrasted by views of the Bookcliffs as well as the world’s largest flat-top mountain, the Grand Mesa.
+The public Tiara Rado Golf Course is bordered on one side by Colorado National Monument, contrasted by views of the Book Cliffs as well as the world’s largest flat-top mountain, the Grand Mesa.
 It’s also a bird sanctuary that hosts more than 90 bird species a year.
-Newly renovated, Tiara Rado’s wide-open back nine has golfers of all levels grinning ear to ear.
+Tiara Rado’s wide-open back nine has golfers of all levels grinning ear to ear.
 The course features four sets of tees for different skill levels.
+Tiara Rado’s equipment is always top-tier and in excellent condition.
+There is also a clubhouse restaurant and bar with a large scenic patio to relax on as you round out your perfect day of golf.

 Holes: 18; Par: 72 ; Slope 137; Length: 7007 yards U.S.G.A.
 Rating: 72.7

-Sitting at the base of Colorado National Monument and carved through rugged red canyons, The Golf Club at Redlands Mesa is Grand Junction's newest golf course, and it has quickly become rather famous.
-In fact, it was ranked the top public golf course in Colorado 2017 by Golfweek.
-Called “The Rock” by locals, this course is known for its raw beauty, difficulty, elevated tees, and dramatic elevation changes.
+Sitting at the base of Colorado National Monument and carved through rugged red canyons, The Redlands Mesa Golf Course is Grand Junction's newest golf course, and it has quickly become famous.
+In fact, it was ranked the top public golf course in Colorado 2024 by Golfweek.
+Called “The Rock” by locals, this course is known for its raw beauty, difficulty, elevated tees and dramatic elevation changes.
 Designed by award-winning golf architect Jim Engh, nearly every hole has a jaw-dropping view.
 Its layout seamlessly incorporates its surroundings with large rock outcroppings, natural water features, and sand traps filled with local desert sand.
+Ocotillo Restaurant & Bar provides a refined, yet affordable, dining experience, including a patio with gorgeous views.

 3. Lincoln Park